Even in states with high property tax rates or property prices, respondents expect either no change or a modest price appreciation of at most 2%.

 Supply conditions in September–November 2017 compared to supply conditions one year ago were mostly “weak” to “stable” (or unchanged) in many states.

 At the national level, housing affordability is down from last month and down from a year ago.
-Mortgage rates increased to 4.11% this April, up compared to 3.89% a year ago.
+Mortgage rates increased to 4.19 percent this November, up 9.3 percent compared to 3.82 percent a year ago.